moderndayNeo/the-gram/README.md

 //...
 ```

-#### Custom-made axios requests attach the CSRF token before the request is made, allowing me to enable CSRF protection for the app.
+#### Custom-made axios requests attach the CSRF token to the request, allowing me to enable CSRF protection for the app.

 ```js
 import axios from 'axios'